How To Price Your Candles

 You’ll want to be especially mindful of your costs so you can ensure you’re making a healthy profit… More on that to come.
 Based on our market research, candles in the low price tier typically range from $5 to $15 depending on their size.
 The lowest priced candles are typically also sold in high volume.

 Mid price candles still offer an excellent value for their price point, but you will be able to use slightly higher priced components if your target audience is willing to pay a higher price for candles.
 For example, perhaps you can afford to splurge for that fancy custom label or you will choose to use a natural wax blend instead of the more traditional (and lower costing) paraffin wax.

 Mid tier candles are typically priced between $20 to $40 depending on their size.

 If you are going to be asking top dollar selling to the luxury market (high price tier), then you had best be using top quality everything – wax, fragrance, vessels, and packaging.
-Check out LAB & CO for all these items + more!
+Check out our website for all these items + more!

 Top of the line luxury candles can be sold from $50+, all the way up to the most expensive candle in the world which retails for $990!
 Of course, it’s featuring a wooden wick!